 - Adopt a Wish by funding the cost of a child's wish.

-7. Toys for Tots
+7. Give to Toys for Tots

 Toys for Tots is a not-for-profit public charity run by United States Marine Corps Reserve.
 Their goal is to "deliver, through a new toy at Christmas, a message of hope to less fortunate youngsters that will assist them in becoming responsible, productive, patriotic citizens."
 To date, they've delivered almost 500 million toys to needy children.